Jimmy005452/MMCR/README.md

 - Python 3.11+
 - GPU recommended (CUDA supported)

-This project was developed on two RTX3090.
+The main experiments were developed and tested on two NVIDIA RTX 3090 GPUs.

 For running this project on your local machine, follow the steps below.